scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 created within each PythonTeX session.
 The ``formatter()`` method of this class is responsible for converting objects into strings for ``\py``, ``\pylab``, and ``\sympy``.
-In the case of SymPy, ``pytex.formatter()`` provides an interface to LatexPrinter, with provision for context-dependent customization.
+In the case of SymPy, ``pytex.formatter()`` provides an interface to ``LatexPrinter``, with provision for context-dependent customization.
 In LaTeX, there are four possible math styles:  displaystyle (regular equations), textstyle (inline), scriptstyle (superscripts and subscripts), and scriptscriptstyle (superscripts and subscripts, of